percona/pmm/README.md

 mdspell --report --en-us --ignore-acronyms --ignore-numbers "docs/**/*.md"
 ```

 Add any custom dictionary words to `.spelling`.
-If spell checking fails, the GitHub action will fail too, but after the MkDocs build and so can be safely ignored.
-The `publish` branch will still have the latest build and can be used.
-Meanwhile, see what the spelling error is and either fix it or add the word to `.spelling`.
+The results of the spell check are printed but the job ignores the return status.

 Grammar is checked using [`write-good`](https://github.com/btford/write-good).
-(The results of this check are ignored and don't affect the GitHub action.)

 ```sh
 npm i write-good -g